-Global Canvas – Children’s Wildlife Art Competition
+DSWF Global Canvas – Children’s Wildlife Art Competition

-Global Canvas children’s art competition is an annual art contest encouraging collaboration and creativity to display thought and concern for our planet’s environment and the incredible wildlife that inhabits it.
-Each year, the competition receives incredible and insightful creative entries from all over the world, with an amazing array of interpretations of the year’s theme.
+Global Canvas children’s art competition is an annual international art contest run by David Shepherd Wildlife Foundation (DSWF), to encourage creativity from young people, to display thought and concern for our planet’s environment and the incredible wildlife that inhabit it.

 Who can enter Global Canvas?

 The competition is free to enter and is open to children and young people aged 16 and under.
 We welcome entries from both groups and individuals.
 A group can be as small as 2 children, or as large as a whole school!